RakhithJK/roundcube-roundcubemail-wiki/Upgrade.md

 ### Get the latest version

 Download the files for the newest version first.
-The easiest way to get it is to visit http://www.roundcube.net and click on "Downloads" or just go to http://www.roundcube.net/download.
+The easiest way to get it is from https://roundcube.net/download.
 Wait for it to download, and then unzip (using WinZip or "tar xvfz roundcubemail-*.tar.gz") in the current directory.

 Now you should read UPGRADING and INSTALL files and check system requirements of the new version.